mikeliddle/TunnelTestEnv/Readme.md

 4. Clean up the environment by running `./CreateServer.ps1 -Delete -VmName <name>`

 ## Automate just the services (No profiles or Tunnel)
+To create a test environment ready for running the sprint signoff tests:
 1. Clone this repo to your local machine.
 2. Ensure powershell core and az cli are installed on your machine.
 3. Run `./CreateServer.ps1 -SprintSignoff` with the necessary parameters.